A new career journey with Krysalis Neuro OT

 I found the brain fascinating and the scope of rehab that you can do excellent.
 And that's why I am now a neuro specialist occupational therapist.

-Krysalis neuro OT, Katy Roake
+Krysalis Neurological Occupational Therapist, Katy Roake

 As a student at Plymouth University, Katy Roake's overriding goal was underwater – to make it as a commercial diver.